Rafnuss-PostDoc/BMM/2018/index.md

 - Flow model for the estimation map [`SinkSource.mlx`](https://rafnuss-postdoc.github.io/BMM/2018/LiveScript/SinkSource)
 - Flow model for the simulations map [`SinkSourceSimulation.mlx`](https://rafnuss-postdoc.github.io/BMM/2018/LiveScript/SinkSourceSimulation)

-This file contains both the code to compute the fluxes and also produce the figures of the paper.
+These files contain both the code to compute the fluxes and also the figures of the paper.

+<script type='text/javascript' src='https://d1bxh8uas1mnw7.cloudfront.net/assets/embed.js'></script>